 A variety of facilities are offered by the Graduate School including the RHD reading room, Arts Graduate Hall, a telephone conference room, reading group and seminar rooms and equipment for loan.
-For more information please visit the Faculty of Arts Graduate studies web page.
+For more information please visit the Faculty of Arts Students web page.

 Study rooms are available for research students, for use on a time-share or room-share basis.
 Carrels are booked by the semester and preference is given to students in the writing-up stage of their research.
 Graduate Centre study rooms are allocated by the Graduate Student Association (GSA).
-For more information please see the GSA Tenured study spaces web page.
+For more information please see the GSA Lockers and Tenured Study Spaces (TSSs) web page.

 The Baillieu library has study rooms for graduates on the ground and second floors which are suited to private, individual study.
 They can be booked for a period of up to 1-2 hours at a time.
 Ask at the service desk for further information.

 For more information please visit the University Library website.